mirs002/OperaGX-Nitro-Bot/README.md

 2. Download the repository and extract it to a folder, then run your desired terminal with the following command.
 ``python
 pip install -r requirements.txt``
-4. Run main.py and if you see promolinks that means you installed it successfully.
+4. Run main.py and if you see promolinks.txt, that means you installed it successfully.